Search for an answer or browse help topics to create a ticket

 What are Differential Voting Rights (DVR) shares?

-Higher voting rights in a ratio of 10:1 would mean 10 votes per share held.
-Lower voting rights in a ratio of 1:10 would mean 1 vote for 10 shares held.
+Differential Voting Rights (DVRs) shares provide shareholders with either higher or lower voting rights in comparison to ordinary shareholders of the company.
+When a shareholder has higher voting rights in a ratio of 10:1, it means they have 10 votes per share held.
+Conversely, lower voting rights in a ratio of 1:10 means having 1 vote for every 10 shares held.

 Tata Motors Tata Motors DVR